Alabama man faces 2nd execution date this year for killing

 The Alabama prison system has now said Smith will be able to have his pastor with him Thursday in the death chamber.

-Smith’s attorneys asked the U.S. Supreme Court on Thursday afternoon to halt the execution plan, arguing Smith has an intellectual disability that prevented him from understanding the prison paperwork related to selection of an execution method.
-The appeal to the Supreme Court came after the 11th U.S. Circuit Court of Appeals denied a request for a stay.
+Smith’s lawyers had argued he has an intellectual disability that prevented him from understanding the prison paperwork related to selection of an execution method.
+They asked justices to stop the lethal injection.

-There was no immediate response from the court more than an hour after the scheduled execution time had passed.

 Experts have estimated Smith’s IQ from 64 on the low end and 75 on the high end, but courts have ruled he is eligible for the death penalty.
 A defense expert in a post-trial appeal said while Smith’s IQ was measured at 64, his language, reading, and mathematics skills, and that these particular results were inconsistent with a diagnosis of intellectual disability.